Iam54r1n4/Gordafarid/README.md

    - Secure Communication: All data exchanged between client and server is encrypted.
 The `Initial Greeting` is encrypted using AES/GCM, and the rest is encrypted using an AEAD cipher.

    - AEAD algorithm support: Supports ChaCha20-Poly1305/AES-256-GCM/AES-192-GCM/AES-128-GCM cryptographic algorithms for secure application data communication(After the `Initial Greeting`).

+   - Reply attacks: Implements a mechanism to prevent replay attacks by checking for nonce reusage in encrypted communications.

    - User management: Supports multiple users with different credentials, allowing for fine-grained access control.